ibm-ecosystem-engineering/envizi-workshop-2024/112-Create-Org-Hierarchy-Using-ConfigConnector/readme.md

 - Example Update Locations : To understand about Update Locations
 - Example Update Group Membership : To understand about Group Membership using Group Hierarchy Name

-## 3. Populate Template with Organization Hierarchy Data
+## 3. Populate Template with Organization Hierarchy Data (Optional)

 Now, Lets Populate the template with the below organization hierarchy data.
     <img src="images/Org-hierarcy-scope1-2.png">

-1. Take a copy of the template `Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX`
+1. Take a copy of the template `52-Envizi-L4-POX-Setup-config-template-and-examples-modified.xlsx` from the shared Box folder.
-2. Rename the file in the format `Envizi_SetupConfig_xxxxx.xlsx`.
-Here xxxxx could be anything.
-You can replace it with your `Prefix-Id`.
+2. The file name format should be `Envizi_SetupConfig_xxxxx.xlsx`.
+Replace `xxxxx` with your `Prefix-Id`.
 3. Following the organization hierarchy above, go to to the `Setup` sheet and add records.
 Fill in values for the columns listed here.
    - **Organization** : Enter the `Organization` name obtained as a prerequisite.
    - **Group Type** : Enter the value `classification`